ventus-ag/docs/_docs/tutorials/Install-databases.md

 NoSQL database managers are ideal for clusters of data and scalable applications.
 Among them is Cassandra from the Apache Foundation.

 Apache Cassandra is a free and open-source, distributed, wide column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
-Cassandra offers robust support for clusters spanning multiple datacenters,[2] with asynchronous masterless replication allowing low latency operations for all clients.
+Cassandra offers robust support for clusters spanning multiple datacenters, with asynchronous masterless replication allowing low latency operations for all clients.

 Few features of this tool are:
 * supports replication and multi data center replication,